bobev18/py3chess/README.md

 --- initial naive_moves for a piece need to be processed via the current naive_moves method !!! also for newly created pieces (pawn promos), the initial state also needs to be done via the current method !!!

+Added embeded inner ifs for un/block methods in Path.
+Moved heat accumulation to single separate cycle in the end of process_actions Added sorting of subnodes in chesstree to ensure consistency of move considerations for the cProfile tests